 4. determine the conduct and scope of such hearing; and

-6.04: continued

 5. make findings at the conclusion of the hearing based upon the preponderance of evidence presented.

 (c) General Counsel for the Commission shall represent the Commission at said hearings and shall act at the direction of the Commissioners.